JamalMays6/ballot-tracking/README.md

 # Ballot Tracking

-# 🗳️ RPA Project: Early Voting Ballot Tracker with Power Automate
+# 🗳️ Early Voting Ballot Tracker with Power Automate

 This project automates the monitoring and reporting of ballot usage across multiple early voting sites using Microsoft Power Automate, Excel Online, and Outlook.